Ram-N/weatherData/README.md

 # Install

-To install the development version of weatherData from github, use the **devtools** package,
+To install the development version of weatherData from github, use the **devtools** package.

 ```r
 library("devtools")